Introduction

 \]

-is positive semi-definite for any set of inputs.
+is positive semi-definite for every finite set of inputs.
+This is precisely the condition that the resulting

 In practice, the mean function is often set to zero, \(m(\boldsymbol{x}) = 0\), since the data can be centered and